WICG/fenced-frame/explainer/fenced_frames_with_local_unpartitioned_data_access.md

 The click listener API is broken into two parts:

 *   The embedding context will invoke `addEventListener()` on the `HTMLFencedFrameElement` to listen for a click event on the fenced frame.
-*   A new method on `window.fence` that a script inside the fenced frame tree can invoke, which will trigger the embedding context’s click event listener.
+*   A script inside the fenced frame tree will invoke a new method on `window.fence`, which will trigger the embedding context’s click event listener.

 ### Changes to HTMLFencedFrameElement

 After a fenced frame element object is created, the embedder can call `addEventListener(‘fencedtreeclick’, callback)` on it to attach an event listener to the frame.
-The new listener can fire when a event with type `click` is fired in the embedded document’s DOM tree.
+The new listener can fire when an event with type `click` is fired in the embedded document’s DOM tree.
 In addition, the `onfencedtreeclick` property will be added to `HTMLFencedFrameElement` to mirror other event listeners with this syntax.

-To start, the spec will only support `fencedtreeclick`, but given that this API relies on existing DOM event listener specification, it would be trivial to support other `fencedtree*` events in the future.
+To start, the spec will only support `fencedtreeclick`, but given that this API relies on the existing DOM event listener specification, it would be trivial to support other `fencedtree*` events in the future.

 The `fencedtreeclick` event listener callback will receive an event object, but it will contain the minimal amount of information necessary to handle the event.
 Specifically, it will obey the following rules:

 * It will be fired using the base DOM Event constructor, rather than a new event subclass.
-* It will be initialized with a type parameter of “fencedtreeclick”
+* It will be initialized with a type parameter of `'fencedtreeclick'`
 * All instances of the event object will be initialized with the same static timestamp value in order to mitigate timing side-channel attacks.
-The timestamp value of the DOM Event interface is a duration represented by `DOMHighResTimeStamp`, so user agents can choose a static value to use, such as the Unix epoch.
+The timestamp value of the DOM Event interface is a duration represented by `DOMHighResTimeStamp`, so user agents can choose a suitable value to use, such as the Unix epoch.
-* The event's isTrusted field will be true, to indicate that the event is dispatched by the user agent.
+* The event's `isTrusted` field will be true, to indicate that the event is dispatched by the user agent.
 * All other attributes of the event object will have the default settings of a newly-constructed event object.
-* When the event object is dispatched, its target will always be the HTMLFencedFrameElement upon which the event listener was registered.
+* When the event object is dispatched, its target will always be the `HTMLFencedFrameElement` upon which the event listener was registered.

 Note that specific click information like mouse coordinates are not included.
 These rules ensure that the event object doesn’t leak information from or about the embedded content.

 ### Changes to window.fence

 Once the embedder has registered the `fencedtreeclick` handler on the fenced frame element, the event needs to be fired while handling the corresponding `click` event within the frame’s content document.
-This will be done via a new method on the `window.fence` interface, `window.fence.notifyEvent(triggering_event)`.
+This will occur via a new method on the `window.fence` interface, `window.fence.notifyEvent(triggering_event)`.
 This is different from the existing `reportEvent()` method:

-* `reportEvent()` communicates data about events to a remote URL and the corresponding beacon also includes data set via `registerAdBeacon` (called by Protected Audience worklets) in the destination URL.
+* `reportEvent()` communicates data about events to a remote URL, and the corresponding beacon also includes data set via `registerAdBeacon` (called by Protected Audience worklets) in the destination URL.
 See the [Protected Audience API explainer](https://github.com/WICG/turtledove/blob/main/Fenced_Frames_Ads_Reporting.md#reportevent-preregistered-destination-url) for more details.
 * `notifyEvent()` communicates that an event occurred to the embedder, and nothing else.
 No extra information is added to the event.
 This API call also acts as an opt-in by the fenced frame document’s origin to allow sending the notification to the embedding site.

 The function takes one argument, `triggering_event`, which is a `click` event object that the frame’s content is currently handling.
 In order to trigger the `fencedtreeclick` event in the embedder, this object’s `isTrusted` field must be true, the event must currently be dispatching, and the event’s type name must be `click`.
 These requirements guarantee that the `fencedtreeclick` event will only be fired by user-agent-generated click events in response to user actually clicking as opposed to a script-generated event.